ERPedersen/scssfold/README.md

 # What is Scssfold?

 > ‼️ This repository is not maintained.
 Do not use it.
-It sucks :-)

 Scssfold is a small utility-first CSS framework.
 Its purpose is to deliver reusable media-width aware utility classes, which speeds up the scaffolding process when developing user interfaces.